CESSProject/doc-v2/introduction/use-cases.md

 CESS supports AI-generated content (AIGC) innovation by providing a secure and scalable platform for storing and processing large datasets.
 The network's distributed architecture allows efficient data sharing and cooperation among AI researchers and developers.
 With CESS, AIGC applications can leverage the power of decentralized storage to enhance creativity and innovation while maintaining data integrity and security.

+## Web3 Games

+he CESS network enhances Web3 gaming by providing secure and scalable storage for game assets and player data.
+CESS utilizes blockchain technology to guarantee the authenticity and ownership of in-game assets, allowing for secure and transparent transactions.
+The network's decentralized design also boosts online gaming's performance and reliability, offering players a smooth and uninterrupted experience.

 ## RWA

 CESS enables the tokenization and secure storage of real-world assets (RWA) on the blockchain.
 Users can trade and manage these assets securely and transparently by digitizing physical assets, such as real estate or art, and storing their provenance and ownership data on the CESS network.
 This approach ensures the integrity and authenticity of asset data, providing a reliable foundation for RWA transactions.